Gyeeta/gyeeta.github.io/docs/intro.md

 ## Why Gyeeta?

 - Few Free and Open source tools are available which will non-intrusively monitor infrastructure and services with minimal overhead and without manual configuration.

+- Gyeeta is completely non-intrusive and uses a combination of eBPF and Kernel Statistics.
+No Application changes are needed.
+Gyeeta can monitor both HTTP and non-HTTP based services and can provide statistics such as Queries/sec, Response Times, Network Throughputs, Service Network
+  Flows for any service (even proprietary or TLS encrypted).

+- Gyeeta does not connect to any application.
+Gyeeta does not insert any probes, taps or instruments any application nor does it use any tracing such as OpenTracing.
+This makes Gyeeta completely non-intrusive and does not require any configuration to monitor any service.

 - Commercial SaaS tools exist with varying degrees of Metrics and Observability capabilities but are expensive both in terms of cost and Host CPU, Memory and IO resources.

 - Gyeeta is meant to be a lightweight tool which can be deployed on thousands of hosts with minimal configuration.
-Gyeeta being a Free and 100% Open source tool, users can deploy Gyeeta on all their data centers or Cloud Environments without worrying about Monitoring costs.
+Gyeeta being a Free and 100% Open source tool, users can deploy Gyeeta on all of their data centers or Cloud Environments without worrying about Monitoring costs.

-- Gyeeta is completely non-intrusive and uses a combination of eBPF and Kernel Statistics.
-No Application changes are needed.
-Gyeeta can monitor both HTTP and non-HTTP based applications without Tracing or inserting probes.

 - Gyeeta works on all Linux Kernels released since 2016 (Linux Kernels 4.4 or higher).